w3nest/gallery/src/chapters/template/assets/home.md

 ---

-This is the starter project to start writing chapters contributing to `@w3nest/gallery` application.
+This project serves as the **starter template** for creating new chapters in the @w3nest/gallery application.

-It depicts the usual scenario of writing notebook like pages.
+It demonstrates the common workflow of writing **notebook-like pages** in a minimal setup.
-The project is very simple - it features a single page with source available
+Out of the box, it provides a single example page, with the full source code available
 <github-link target="{{navId}}.home.md">here</github-link>.

-To go beyond, refer to the documentation of `mkdocs-ts`
+To extend this template—adding more pages, features, or customizations—refer to the official
-<ext-link target="{{navId}}.mkdocs-ts">here</ext-link>.
+<ext-link target="{{navId}}.mkdocs-ts">mkdocs-ts documentation</ext-link>.

 Here is a **simple JavaScript cell**: